solana-labs/solana/doc/json-rpc.md

 ---

 ### getBalance
-Returns the balance of the account of provided pubkey
+Returns the balance of the account of provided Pubkey

 ##### Parameters:
-* `string` - PUBKEY of account to query, as base-58 encoded string
+* `string` - Pubkey of account to query, as base-58 encoded string

 ##### Results:
-* `integer` - quantity, as a signed 64-bit integer i64
+* `integer` - quantity, as a signed 64-bit integer

 ##### Example:
 ```bash